 HMRC requires that the donor is informed of the sale price (and the net proceeds attributable to them) within a reasonable period after sale.
 The exact wording and the de minimis thresholds are set out in HMRC's guidance and updated from time to time.
 The relevant point for this guide is that the GoldPaid report carries the per-item sale figure, which is what the charity needs in order to populate the donor notification.

-The trustee-friendly PDF that accompanies the per-parcel report is the document the charity's finance team or auditor will want to see if they are asked to evidence the basis of a Gift Aid claim relating to specialty donations.
+The trustee-friendly PDF that accompanies the per-parcel report is the document the charity's finance team or auditor will want to see if they are asked to evidence the basis of a Gift Aid claim relating to speciality donations.
 It carries: the parcel reference, the assay readings, the LBMA benchmark on the day, the auction comparables (where applicable), the per-item offer, and the date the offer was accepted.
 With the GoldPaid report alongside the shop's donor records and the charity's Gift Aid claim record, the audit picture is complete.

 The de minimis no-receipt rule and the £20 threshold history